 High blood pressure is usually a reason for concern, but frequent and persistent headaches can be as well.
 Whether or not you feel high blood pressure is a direct cause of your headaches, you should still consult with a doctor about your symptoms.

 The combination of high blood pressure and headaches can be a bad sign.
-If you are looking for primary care or have a very painful headache contact our team of experts here at MI Express Primary Care in Canton, MI.
+If you are looking for primary care or have a very painful headache schedule an appointment at MI Express Primary Care in Ann Arbor and Canton, MI.
 Our doctors will provide immediate care and treatment for your condition.